2020 Super League season

-Super League XXV, known as the Betfred Super League for sponsorship reasons, was the 25th season of the Super League and 126th season of rugby league in Great Britain.
+Super League XXV, known as the 2020 Betfred Super League for sponsorship reasons, was the 25th season of the Super League and 126th season of rugby league in Great Britain.
 St Helens were the reigning champions going into Super League XXV.

-At the start of the season, it consisted of twelve professional rugby league teams: ten from England, one from Canada, and one from France.
+At the start of the season, the competition consisted of twelve teams: ten from England, one from Canada, and one from France.
 Due to financial pressures related to the season suspension, Canadian side Toronto Wolfpack withdrew from the league in July 2020, and the league continued with just 11 teams.